#iamdoingprogramming made me feel more alienated from the tech community

 It’s hard to speak up and it’s hard to talk about race

-Being the minority, I find it hard to speak up.
+I find it hard to speak up.
 When it feels like I’m the only one in the group that’s offended, I don’t want to be further marginalized by going against the grain.
 It’s especially hard if the offending person is in a leadership or management position.

 But then I realized that as long as it continued to bother me, and as long as I wanted to be in this community, complaining about it to my husband and friends who were outside of this bubble was not going to make a difference.
 I should at least try to do or say something about it.
-These types of interactions will continue to happen if the offended don’t say anything and if there is no one there that is visible enough for the offending person to be reminded that there are other people in the room that do not share this same way of thinking.
+These types of interactions will continue to happen if we don’t say anything and if there is no one there that is visible enough for the offending person to be reminded that there are other people in the room that do not share this same way of thinking.

 We need to share this responsibility.
 Speak up when you’re offended and if you are the offender, be conscious of your actions, be open to hearing what others have to say and check yourself.